rundeck/rundeck/docs/en/07-examples/07-chapter1.md

 # RunDeck by example

 This chapter presents working examples reflecting a variety of solutions you can create with RunDeck.
-Helping you to apply concepts and features introduced in earlier chapters is the focus of these examples.
+Helping you apply concepts and features introduced in earlier chapters is the focus of these examples.
 Rather than make the examples abstract, they are set in the context of Acme Anvils, a fictious organization that manages an online application.